Willie169/Android-Non-Root/README.md

 * `-help`: Print out a usage message.
 * `-in filename`: This specifies the input filename to read data from or standard input if this option is not specified.
 * `-rawin`: This indicates that the input data is raw data, which is not hashed by any message digest algorithm.
 The user can specify a digest algorithm by using the `-digest` option.
 This option can only be used with `-sign` and `-verify` and must be used with the Ed25519 and Ed448 algorithms.
 * `-digest algorithm`: This specifies the digest algorithm which is used to hash the input data before signing or verifying it with the input key.
 This option could be omitted if the signature algorithm does not require one (for instance, EdDSA).
 If this option is omitted but the signature algorithm requires one, a default value will be used.
 For signature algorithms like RSA, DSA and ECDSA, SHA-256 will be the default digest algorithm.
-For SM2, it will be SM3.
+For SM2, it will be SM3\.
 If this option is present, then the `-rawin` option must be also specified.
 * `-out filename`: Specifies the output filename to write to or standard output by default.
 * `-sigfile file`: Signature file, required for `-verify` operations only.
 * `-inkey filename|uri`: The input key, by default it should be a private key.
 * `-keyform DER|PEM|P12|ENGINE`: The key format; unspecified by default.
 See openssl-format-options (1) for details.
 * `-passin arg`: The input key password source.
 For more information about the format of arg see openssl-passphrase-options (1).
 * `-peerkey file`: The peer key file, used by key derivation (agreement) operations.
 * `-peerform DER|PEM|P12|ENGINE`: The peer key format; unspecified by default.
 See openssl-format-options (1) for details.
 * `-pubin`: By default a private key is read from the key input.
 With this option a public key is read instead.
 If the input contains no public key but a private key, its public part is used.
 * `-certin`: The input is a certificate containing a public key.
 * `-rev`: Reverse the order of the input buffer.
 This is useful for some libraries (such as CryptoAPI) which represent the buffer in little endian format.
 * `-sigfile file`: Signature file, required for `-verify` operations only.
 * `-inkey filename|uri`: The input key, by default it should be a private key.
 * `-keyform DER|PEM|P12|ENGINE`: The key format; unspecified by default.
 See openssl-format-options (1) for details.
 * `-passin arg`: The input key password source.
 For more information about the format of arg see openssl-passphrase-options (1).
 * `-peerkey file`: The peer key file, used by key derivation (agreement) operations.
 * `-peerform DER|PEM|P12|ENGINE`: The peer key format; unspecified by default.
 See openssl-format-options (1) for details.
 * `-pubin`: By default a private key is read from the key input.
 With this option a public key is read instead.
 If the input contains no public key but a private key, its public part is used.
 * `-certin`: The input is a certificate containing a public key.
 * `-rev`: Reverse the order of the input buffer.
 This is useful for some libraries (such as CryptoAPI) which represent the buffer in little endian format.
 * `-sign`: Sign the input data (which must be a hash) and output the signed result.
 This requires a private key.
 * `-verify`: Verify the input data (which must be a hash) against the signature file and indicate if the verification succeeded or failed.
 * `-verifyrecover`: Verify the input data (which must be a hash) and output the recovered data.
 * `-encrypt`: Encrypt the input data using a public key.
 * `-decrypt`: Decrypt the input data using a private key.
 * `-derive`: Derive a shared secret using the peer key.
 * `-kdf algorithm`: Use key derivation function algorithm.
 The supported algorithms are at present TLS1-PRF and HKDF.
 Note: additional parameters and the KDF output length will normally have to be set for this to work.
-See EVP_PKEY_CTX_set_hkdf_md (3) and EVP_PKEY_CTX_set_tls1_prf_md (3) for the supported string parameters of each algorithm.
+See EVP\_PKEY\_CTX\_set\_hkdf\_md (3) and EVP\_PKEY\_CTX\_set\_tls1\_prf\_md (3) for the supported string parameters of each algorithm.
 * `-kdflen length`: Set the output length for KDF.
 * `-pkeyopt opt:value`: Public key options specified as `opt:value`.
 See NOTES below for more details.
 * `-pkeyopt_passin opt[:passarg]`: Allows reading a public key option opt from stdin or a password source.
 If only opt is specified, the user will be prompted to enter a password on stdin.
 Alternatively, passarg can be specified which can be any value supported by openssl-passphrase-options (1).